fioprotocol/fio.chronicle/README.md

 exp-ws-port = 8891
 exp-ws-bin-header = false
 ```
-It connects to `nodeos` process running `state_history_plugin` at `localhost:8080` and exports the data to a websocket server at `localhost:8800`.
+FIO.Chronicle will connect to `nodeos` processing historical data via its `state_history_plugin` at `localhost:8080` and exports the data to a websocket server at `localhost:8800`.
 In a production environment, hosts may be different machines in the network.

+##### Note: the `exp-ws-host` and `exp-ws-port` will be replaced with the RDMS host and port.

 ##### Installation
 To install fio.chronicle along with the default config.ini file, to /opt/fio-chronicle, execute the following command;